Custom domains for APIs and webhooks

 Why hostnames matter

-Some enterprise buyers expect certificate and DNS control in their tenant documentation.
+Some enterprise buyers also expect certificate and DNS control to be documented for their tenant before they sign.

-Hard-coded vendor URLs complicate white-label and multi-tenant stories.
+Hard-coded vendor URLs complicate white-label and multi-tenant stories, because every customer integration inherits a hostname you cannot rebrand later.

-Misconfigured TLS or stale CNAMEs create flaky auth cookie behavior.
+Misconfigured TLS or stale CNAMEs create flaky auth cookie behavior that is painful to debug from the application side.

-Bring domains through the gateway layer so function routing and TLS termination stay coherent.
+Bring custom domains in through the gateway layer so function routing and TLS termination stay coherent in one place.

-Combine with API keys or other auth modes per route as needed.
+Combine custom domains with API keys or other per-route auth modes as your integrations require.

 DNS